 VC in LATAM: a unique moment for our new $200M fund

-A short read about LATAM ecosystem take-off, the untapped opportunity in Deep Tech and Decentralization, Draper Cygnus unicorns, growing portfolio companies, exits, new team members and the announcement of our new early stage $50M LATAM fund and $150M growth Opportunity fund. leer este post en español The LATAM Ecosystem take-off * The LATAM ecosystem of Tech startups and Venture Capital has […]
+A short read about LATAM ecosystem take-off, the untapped opportunity in Deep Tech and Decentralization, Draper Cygnus unicorns, growing portfolio companies, exits, new team members and the announcement of our new LATAM fund. leer este post en español The LATAM Ecosystem take-off * The LATAM ecosystem of Tech startups and Venture Capital has […]

-A short read about LATAM ecosystem take-off, the untapped opportunity in Deep Tech and Decentralization, Draper Cygnus unicorns, growing portfolio companies, exits, new team members and the announcement of our new early stage $50M LATAM fund and $150M growth Opportunity fund.
+A short read about LATAM ecosystem take-off, the untapped opportunity in Deep Tech and Decentralization, Draper Cygnus unicorns, growing portfolio companies, exits, new team members and the announcement of our new LATAM fund.

 The LATAM Ecosystem take-off *

-The LATAM ecosystem of Tech startups and Venture Capital has been steadily growing over the last 10 years and 2019 and 2020 have been record years with more than $ 4BN investments in each year.
+The LATAM ecosystem of Tech startups and Venture Capital has been steadily growing over the last 10 years and exploding in 2021.

 New Tech Unicorns generation is becoming more frequent and it is accelerating year after year.
 With Brazil and Argentina leading the board, other countries in the region are generating their own Unicorns, such as Mexico, Colombia, Chile and Uruguay.